robertsweetman/data-strategy-presentation/src/slide_2_0.md

 **There are a LOT of bodies relying on this data.**

-Unlike many other departments though, the MoJ has a CTO!
+Unlike many other UK Gov departments - the MoJ has a CTO!